 - Alumni discount scheme 20% for 2023 and 10% discount for 2024

 Applicants should have completed at least one year of an undergraduate programme with good academic standing.

 Join the SOAS Academic Summer School this year and study with us in one of the most exciting cities in the world.

 With a diverse range of credit-bearing courses and a carefully curated social programme, the Academic Summer School offers a unique insight into student life in the heart of London.
 Whether you want to earn credit, develop your knowledge, or connect with students from around the world, the Academic Summer School is an exciting opportunity to immerse yourself into life as SOAS student.

 Why Study with the Academic Summer School at SOAS?

 Attending the SOAS Academic Summer School allows you to:

-Applications for the summer school are now open and will close on 31 May 2023, International.
-Applicants are encourage to apply earlier if they require a visit to study in the UK on a short term programme.
+Applications for the Academic Summer School are now open and will close on 31 May 2023.
+International applicants are encouraged to apply earlier if they require a visa to study in the UK on a short-term programme.

 For more information email email@example.com.